nimobeeren/strands-solver/README.md

 ## Limitations

-- The solver will only find a solution if the spangram is a single word or a concatenation of two words which are each 4 letters or longer.
-In reality, it may consist of more than two.
-Furthermore, the words in the spangram may be shorter than 4 letters.
-Finally, the words in the spangram may be words that would only be valid with an apostrophe (like YOURE) which currently aren't found.
+- The solver will only find a solution if the spangram is a single word or a concatenation of words which are each 4 letters or longer.
+In reality, the words in the spangram may be shorter than 4 letters.
+Also, the words in the spangram may be words that would only be valid with an apostrophe (like YOURE) which currently aren't found.
 - The dictionary (`dictionary.py`) uses the [ENABLE1](https://rressler.quarto.pub/i_data_sets/data_word_lists.html) word list, which is comprehensive but may occasionally miss some valid words or include uncommon ones.
 This may cause the solver to fail to find a valid solution.
 - The solver may find multiple solutions but it can't determine which one fits the theme best.